Shrimp Salad with Tartar Dressing

 Why You’ll Love This Shrimp Salad

 - Varying textures and flavors.
-This salad has easily become one of our favorites around here.
+This salad has easily become one of our favorites.
 It’s bright and flavorful and full of different textures.
-The shrimp are cooked perfectly and have just the right amount of bite without being overdone.
-The pan fried panko is crispy and crunchy, and the dressing is creamy and cooling.
-The other salad ingredients provide additional crunch (lettuce and cucumbers), juiciness (tomatoes), and creaminess (avocado).
+The shrimp have just the right amount of bite, the panko is crispy and crunchy, and the dressing is creamy and cooling.
+The other salad ingredients provide additional crunch, juiciness, and creaminess.

 - Fresh and healthy.
 This salad has a lot of fresh ingredients, like lettuce, tomatoes, cucumbers, and avocados, plus low-fat, high-protein shrimp.
-The dressing does contain mayo as do most tartar sauces, but we’ve even scaled that down by replacing some of it with Greek yogurt for additional nutrients, probiotics, and a tangy flavor.
+The dressing contains some mayo, but we’ve even scaled that down by replacing some of it with Greek yogurt for additional nutrients, probiotics, and tang.

 - Satisfies your craving for popcorn shrimp without the hassle of deep frying.
-There’s no need to deep fry anything for this salad.
+There’s no need to deep fry anything for this salad!
 The shrimp and pan fried panko breadcrumbs are cooked separately without any need for having hot oil on your stove.
 The combination of juicy shrimp, crispy fried panko, and a tartar sauce dressing give you all the elements of popcorn shrimp without the hassle.
-Plus, it all comes in the form of a bright, fresh, and satisfying salad.

 There are a few different elements that make up this incredibly delicious main dish salad.